 Azure Resource Manager - Using secrets in ARM templates

-In this series so far, you have seen how you can get started with ARM templates, parameterize the templates by adding parameters, and then optimize those templates using variables, expressions, and user-defined functions.
-It is now time to move forward into more advanced topics and start building the template for the remaining components in the architecture shown above.
-In the architecture shown above, you will be implementing an ARM template that will provision virtual machines for which the administrator and domain-join credentials will have to provided as input.
-Also, the configuration scripts used for guest OS configuration may have to access an internal storage account blob which will require the storage connection strings and access keys.
-Storing these secrets in plain-text is not recommended at all.
-Also, as an architect, you may want to standardize on the passwords used for local administrator accounts and do not want to share the domain-join credentials with any user while provisioning an ARM template.
+In this series so far, you have seen how to get started with ARM templates, parameterize them by adding parameters, and optimize them using variables, expressions, and user-defined functions.
+It is now time to move on to more advanced topics and begin building the template for the remaining components of the architecture shown above.
+In the architecture shown above, you will implement an ARM template that provisions virtual machines, requiring the administrator and domain-join credentials as inputs.
+Also, the configuration scripts used to configure the guest OS may need to access an internal storage account blob, which requires the storage connection strings and access keys.
+Storing these secrets in plain text is not recommended.
+Also, as an architect, you may want to standardize on passwords for local administrator accounts and avoid sharing domain-join credentials with any user when provisioning an ARM template.
 This needs a more centralized credential and secret store.
 Azure Vault provides this capability.
-Today, you will see how to handle secrets such as passwords, access keys, certificates, and so on in an ARM template.
+Today, you will learn how to handle secrets such as passwords, access keys, certificates, and more in an ARM template.

 Azure Key Vault